Newark's Ironbound Grieves Loss Of Beloved Young Police Officer

 Barbosa, who was married, joined the Newark Police Department in the field after graduating from the Passaic County Police Academy in 2016.

-He loved the unique, mostly Portuguese neighborhood known as the Ironbound, where he devoted his energies to the Girls and Boys Club, while working the streets as a community police officer.
+He loved the unique, mostly Portuguese neighborhood known as the Ironbound -- or "Down Neck" -- where he devoted his energies to the Girls and Boys Club, while working the streets as a community police officer.

 Those who knew him described Barbosa as "compassionate, considerate and caring," a true professional and pillar of the community, with a smile that defined his personality.